samsauder/Idris/README.md

 ### IDRIS
-*A control panel for your skills.*
+*A control panel for skill acquisition.*

 ---